 - Continuously show progress as to how you have applied what you learned.

-- Attend the Mentoring Orientation on September 17, 2020 and other networking events with your mentor.
+- Attend the Virtual Mentoring Orientation on September 30, 2021 and other networking events with your mentor.

 - Provide feedback to the Schar School.
 If there are any concerns or issues between you and your mentor, please reach out to the Program Coordinator as soon as possible.
 The Schar School will also issue a mid-year survey and/or brief check-in call throughout the year requesting your feedback.